The mestiza muse

 With fifteen years of experience in the industry, Mona Baltazar is a New York City-based curly hair stylist originally from the Philippines (my hometown!)

-The Mona Cut is created to enhance your hair’s movement and texture that you currently have.
+The Mona Cut is created to enhance the movement and texture of your hair.
 It includes washing, styling, drying, and refining.
 The cut will be able to change with your lifestyle and the steps you take.

 Diametrix Cut